jonnonz1/nz-statute-book/acts/public/2014/ngati-toa-rangatira-claims-settlement-act-2014.md

 ### 33 Trustee may waive rights
 (1) The trustee of the Toa Rangatira Trust may waive the right to be provided with summaries, and copies of notices, of resource consent applications under section 31 in relation to a statutory area.
-(2) The trustee may waive the right to have a relevant consent authority, the Environment Court, or the Historic Places Trust have regard to the statutory acknowledgement under sections 27 to 29 in relation to a coastal statutory area.
+(2) The trustee may waive the right to have a relevant consent authority, the Environment Court, or Heritage New Zealand Pouhere Taonga have regard to the statutory acknowledgement under sections 27 to 29 in relation to a coastal statutory area.
-(3) Rights must be waived by written notice to the relevant consent authority, the Environment Court, or the Historic Places Trust stating—
+(3) Rights must be waived by written notice to the relevant consent authority, the Environment Court, or Heritage New Zealand Pouhere Taonga stating—
   (a) the scope of the waiver; and
   (b) the period for which it applies.
 (4) An obligation under this subpart does not apply to the extent that the corresponding right has been waived under this section.